ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 wxtoimg is closed-source, so changing the source code and recompiling wasn't an option.
 I could have written a cron job to fetch the updated satellite data and move it to the configuration folder.
 But it seemed like it would be easy enough to just patch the program itself to use *celestrak.org* instead of *celestrak.com* and be done with it, with no need for external workarounds.

-For the uninitiated, you can alter a program's behavior by making relatively small changes direcly to its code (also known as "patching a binary").
+For the uninitiated, you can alter a program's behavior by making relatively small changes directly to its code (also known as "patching a binary").
 Sometimes this is for purely malicious purposes, but in my case, I wanted to fix a bug that otherwise could not be fixed because the source code was not available.

 ## Try the easy things first

-I hoped and assumed that "celestrak.com" was just a string in the **.data** or **.rodata** sections of the executable, and therefore easy to modify with a hex editor.
+I hoped and assumed that "celestrak.com" was just a string in the **.data** or **.rodata** sections of the executable that I could modify with a hex editor.
 But an initial search with the *strings* utility didn't turn up anything.
 So I wrote a short program in C to look for various byte patterns.
 Again nothing.
 Next I tried [flare-floss](https://github.com/mandiant/flare-floss), which does deep searches of executables for obfuscated strings.
-Same result-- nothing.
+Same result -- nothing.

 The string had to be in there somewhere, but where?

-I ran [strace](https://strace.io) to see what exactly wxtoimg was doing, and sure enough there was an HTTP GET request to celestrak.com (104.168.149.178) to get the satellite data:
+I ran [strace](https://strace.io) to see what exactly wxtoimg was doing, and as expected there was an HTTP GET request to celestrak.com (104.168.149.178) to get the satellite data:

 ```text
 connect(8, {sa_family=AF_INET, sin_port=htons(80), sin_addr=inet_addr("104.168.149.178")}, 16) = 0